nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy into an empty folder where it has read and write permissions

     2. Double-click the jar file Expected: Shows the GUI with a set of sample animes.
 The window size may not be optimum